Currency:USD $

 Balance Druid Changes in Midnight PvP

-The Balance Druid specialization has undergone significant transformations in the upcoming Midnight expansion, substantially altering its playstyle.
-Key mechanics such as Eclipse and Mastery have been reworked, providing a fresh and innovative experience.
-Below, we'll examine these changes and their impact on gameplay.
+The Balance Druid specialization underwent significant transformations with the Midnight expansion, substantially altering its playstyle.
+Key mechanics such as Eclipse and Mastery were reworked, granting players more deliberate control over their burst windows.
+Here is what changed and how those changes play out in Midnight PvP.

 Major Changes to Balance Druid